cowrie-dev/ERCs/ERCS/erc-xxxx.md

     /// @notice Purchase a listed asset for the fixed global price.
-    /// @param expectedPaymentAmount equality guard against config churn function purchase(
+    /// @param expectedPaymentAmount equality guard against config churn
+    /// @dev MUST revert if the asset is not currently listed.
+MUST update state before any external calls.
+    /// @dev Implementations MUST transfer exactly paymentAmount() of paymentToken() from msg.sender to paymentReceiver(). function purchase(
         bytes32 assetId,
         address recipient,